 How To Change Windows 7 Logon Screen Background Image.
 Top ten computer science teaching resources.
 When the Guardian Teacher Network asked me to exclusively reveal a list of my top 10 resources I found it really hard to narrow my choice down to just 10.

 Choose real-time if you have a decent computer and the latest version of your browser.
 To enable real-time RoaringApps, we need to download all application data (about 5MB) the first time you visit the site.
+Your browser may prompt you to allow the site to store this data on your computer.
+The choice is yours Enable real-time RoaringApps -or- Continue in basic mode Not sure?
 Preparing Your Mac for Mac OS X Lion.
 Mac OS X 10.7 Lion is right around the corner.

 Is your Mac ready?
 About a week and a half ago, Apple released the Golden Master version of Lion to Apple Developers.
 The final version is expected to hit the Mac App Store soon — perhaps in the next few days.
 Mac OS X Lion will bring lots of new features to the Mac operating system, including enhanced multi-touch gesture support, the ability to swipe between fullscreen apps and a new auto-save system.
 Upgrading an operating system can be a time-consuming process — no matter how easy the manufacturer tries to make it.